hakDean/RubberDucky/README.md

 12. Be careful, if your device isn't in [setup mode](#setup-mode), the device will reboot and after half a second, the script will run.

+### Quick Setup

+After step 4 above and the device has rebooted copy all files in the quicksetup folder for multi ducky quick setups.

 ### Setup mode

 To edit the payload, enter setup mode by connecting the pin 1 (`GP0`) to pin 3 (`GND`), this will stop the pico-ducky from injecting the payload in your own machine.